Assessment of Riparian Management Practices in Northeastern Oregon

 • Production Systems: agroecosystems, holistic management

 Understanding the impacts of agriculture on water quality is an extremely important issue.
-In the Umatilla basin in eastern Oregon agriculture is a predominant part of the economy.
-But the effect of agriculture on water quality and its impact on local salmon populations is creating much concern about best management practices in the area.
+In the Umatilla basin in eastern Oregon, agriculture is a predominant part of the economy, but concerns about the effect of agriculture on water quality and its impact on local salmon populations is creating much concern about best management practices in the area.
 The proposed project will develop a means for assessing water quality in the basin through the use of macroinvertebrate community structure.
 Macroinvertebrates are ideal for assessing water quality because they respond to a variety of pollutants and can rapidly respond to increases in water quality.
 The proposed project will not only develop the methodologies for using macroinvertebrates in water quality assessment but will also use these methods for assessing the effectiveness of riparian conservation easements on water quality.
 While conservation easements are seen as a major means of improving water quality, their effectiveness is not well understood.
 If we are to promote good stewardship of agricultural lands, we must understand the utility of best management practices such as riparian conservation easements.

-Project Description
+Project objectives:

 Outreach: A critical aspect of this program involves broadly impacting the communities near the river by opening lines of communication between researchers and the public.
 For any effort toward sustainability to be successful, it must be conceived with the intention to involve the communities that are supported by the resources provided by the systems.
 Without effective communication, any positive results in management will be short lived.
-By attending local watershed council meetings, writing for local publications and participating in outreach events, we will make the connection to the community.
+By attending local watershed council meetings, writing for local publications, and participating in outreach events, we will make the connection to the community.
 Through collaboration and communication, the needs of both agriculturist and conservation parties can be included in the solution.

 Use of the Model: Recovery of the Umatilla River is an important undertaking not only to conservationists, but also to the people of the Confederated Tribes, as they depend on local salmon populations.
 The community is dedicated to finding a solution to preserve this unique system.
 Buffer systems have provided a tentative answer, but their efficacy is yet to be determined.
 If proven to be successful means of recovery for the Umatilla River, similar attempts can be made statewide, perhaps with even further reaching implications.